AFraucaA/Wordy/README.md

 # Future features / TODO
 * Implementation for Wordle engine and game
+* Use Array instead of ArrayList for all guess feedback objects
+* Abstract away guess feedback class?
 * Implementation for user-based solver (i.e. let the user play the game and input guesses into the program through the keyboard)
 * Document UserInputPlayer methods
 * Document all classes